 - All Consortium webinars are recorded and posted to the Consortium website and SRCD’s YouTube channel.

 Submitting Your Webinar Proposal

 - Please use this form to submit a brief webinar proposal that includes a title, short description, and names and contact information for all participants.

 - All Consortium webinars have a moderator and 1-3 speakers.
 The proposal form will ask you to indicate what each speaker will focus on and how the presentations will be coordinated.

 - Please confirm the interest and availability of all proposed speakers prior to submitting your webinar proposal.

 Time Commitment (in addition to preparing presentations)

-- We ask that webinar participants log onto Go to Webinar approximately 20-30 minutes before the scheduled start time of their webinar so that we can check sound and answer final questions.
+- We ask that webinar participants log onto the webinar platform approximately 20-30 minutes before the scheduled start time of their webinar so that we can check sound and answer final questions.
 This brings the full time commitment on the day of the webinar to about 1.5 hours.

-- We also ask that all webinar participants participate in a brief practice session with the other speakers and Consortium staff a week or two before the webinar to get familiar with Go To Webinar and run through logistics.
-This session typically does not last more than 30 minutes.
+- We also ask that all webinar participants participate in a brief practice session with the other speakers and Consortium staff a week or two before the webinar to get familiar with the webinar platform and run through logistics.
+This session typically does not last more than 1 hour.

 - If you would like to have a more in-depth planning call to discuss content and structure of the webinar with the other speakers and staff, we can arrange for this, although it is not required.
-We can set up a session in Go To Webinar or provide a call in number for a planning call.
+Please let the Consortium staff know if you would be interested in scheduling an additional call.